ouster-lidar/ouster-ros/docs/index.rst

 .. note::
   If you have been using a release prior to 20220826, then check `our migration guide
-  <./doc/migration-guide.rst>` which covers all the breaking changes and how to migtigate them.
+  <./doc/migration-guide.rst>`_ which covers all the breaking changes and how to mitigate them.

 Building ROS Driver